 No explanation was officially given at the time but Eurogamer discovered it was all most likely due to a lawsuit between Atari and RollerCoaster Tycoon 3’s (RCT 3) developer Frontier.

 This was later confirmed by GOG, who said:

 Due to expiring licensing rights, we were asked to remove the product from our catalog for the time being.

-Is this the best Rollercoaster Tycoon for Mac?
+The best Rollercoaster Tycoon for Mac

 And the developer in charge, Nvizzio Creations, already released the game on Steam Early Access and confirmed that the game is coming to Mac:

 @me_be_eric Mac support is coming!
 No set date yet, but stay tuned to http://t.co/IHz1ckO5r4 for info.

 — RollerCoaster Tycoon (@OfficialRCT) October 8, 2015

 Those should be great news but that was back in 2015 and the game is still not available on Mac.
 Even worse, the game doesn’t seem to be any good… RCT World has over 2,500 Mostly Negative user reviews on Steam.
 That’s a lot of bad reviews… And according to Eurogamer: